mathexl/ceylon/README.md

 Currently, Ceylon is a python file that does all the version control.
 Ceylon is a work in progress in that I am working on creating a package that let's you interact with the program by simply calling `ceylon` insead of `python ceylon.py`

+Ceylon currently is built on the `docopt` module (however, there is a module free package in the works).
+Before running Ceylon, be sure to install `docopt`.
+You can use pip, and go:

+`pip install docopt`

 ### Stating a File.
 By default, Ceylon assumes the file that it is operating on is named `style.css`.
 However, you may have other .css files to edit.
 To declare the file you are working on, simply go `--file=your_css_file.css`